STEVE - Space-Time-Enclosing Volume Extraction: Applications

-In this subsection, we provide lastly an example for freezeout hypersurface (FOHS) extraction from $3+1$D hydrodynamic simulation data (\textit{cf.}, e.g., Ref.~\cite{CHEN10} and Ref.s therein).
-On a cartesian $3$D grid, a relativistic fluid has been propagated numerically.
-The spheres in Fig.s~18.a and~18.h represent grid points above a certain threshold temperature at the two subsequent time steps (in GV) where the considered fireball decays into two pieces.
-In particular, STEVE has been used (in its global ``disconnect'' mode) to determine the (continuous) iso-thermal hypersurface that lies between the two shown $3$D data sets, i.e., a FOHS (of fixed temperature). \\
+The quest for the correct equation of state of nuclear matter continues (\textit{cf.}, e.g., Ref.~\cite{FRIM10} and Ref.s therein).
+E.g., relativistic hydrodynamical models that simulate relativistic heavy ion collisions are employed for its particular characterization~\cite{STRO86,CSER94}.
+In doing so, one may be faced with the task of freezeout hypersurface (FOHS) extraction from $3+1$D hydrodynamic simulation data (\textit{cf.}, e.g., Ref.~\cite{CHEN10} and Ref.s therein).
+In this example, a relativistic fluid has been propagated numerically on a cartesian $3$D grid. \\

-In doing so, STEVE has made use of the range vectors (\textit{cf.}, e.g., Fig.s~2.c and~4.c) in order to determine a (with respect to linear interpolation) most correctly located (and thereby smoother) iso-hypersurface (which is \textit{not} shown here).
-Note that STEVE provides interpolations for all other field values, which have been associated with each toxel, as well.
-For the purpose of FOHS, STEVE will not just be applied to two subsequent time steps as shown in the figure, but to the full set of $4$D simulation data.
-The resulting total FOHS will allow for the further calculation of various observables~\cite{FRIM10,STRO86,CSER94,COOP75,CHEN10,BRS97,BRS99}. \\
+The spheres in Fig.s~\ref{fig:24}.a and~\ref{fig:24}.h represent grid cells above a certain threshold temperature at two subsequent time steps (in GV) for the here considered fireball of hot, dense nuclear matter that decays into two pieces.
+For visualization purposes, STEVE has been used (in its high resolution global ``disconnect'' mode) in order to determine the (continuous) isothermal hypersurface that lies between the two shown $3$D data sets.
+Various temporal intersections within the bounds given by Fig.s~\ref{fig:24}.a and~\ref{fig:24}.h are shown here for illustration. \\

-In Fig.s~18.b--18.g, various time projections of the chosen FOHS section are shown for visualization purposes.
-Note that (as it has been the case in the previous subsection) any finite number of chronologically evolving $3$D surfaces can be extracted.
+Note that the $4$D support point set has been interpolated linearly.
+In particular, STEVE provides interpolations for all other field values that have been associated with each toxel as well.
+For the purpose of FOHS extraction, STEVE will not just be applied to two subsequent time steps as shown in the figure, but to any full set of $4$D simulation data.
+The resulting total FOHS will allow for calculations of so-called observables (\textit{cf.}, e.g., Ref.~\cite{BRS97}).